ibm-cloud-docs/CDN/about.md

 ### Content Compression
 {: #content-compression}

-**Content Compression** is enabled in Akamai CDN by default for the following content types:
+**Content Compression** is enabled in Akamai CDN by default for the following content types.
 * text/html*
 * text/css*
 * text/xml*